Slides 📊

 Mathematical rigor: We proved the normal PDF is valid through polar coordinate integration and confirmed that \(E[X] = \mu\) and \(\text{Var}(X) = \sigma^2\).

-The standard normal \(N(0,1)\) serves as the foundation for all normal computations through the standardization transformation \(Z = \frac{X-\mu}{\sigma}\).
+The standard normal distribution \(N(0,1)\) serves as the foundation for all normal computations.
+The standardizing transformation \(Z = \frac{X-\mu}{\sigma}\) links any normal distribution to the standard one.

 Assessing normality requires multiple approaches: visual methods (histograms, QQ-plots), numerical checks (empirical rule, IQR ratios), and formal tests (Shapiro-Wilk, Kolmogorov-Smirnov variants).